Hot Flashes: A Warning Sign for Alzheimer’s

 Here are three key points regarding this research:

-1. Oestrogen protective effects: Oestrogen has been shown to have neuroprotective properties, which may help preserve and reduce the risk of Alzheimer’s disease.
+1. Oestrogen protective effects: Oestrogen has been shown to have neuroprotective properties, which may help preserve cognitive function and reduce the risk of Alzheimer’s disease.
 Hormone therapy aims to supplement declining oestrogen levels and potentially provide these protective benefits.

 2. Potential benefits of hormone therapy: Preliminary studies suggest that hormone therapy, particularly oestrogen therapy, may have a positive impact on cognitive function and reduce the risk of Alzheimer’s disease in postmenopausal women.
 However, further research is needed to confirm these findings and determine the optimal timing, dosage, and duration of hormone therapy.